Novartis/torchsurv/CONTRIBUTING.md

 # Contributing

-`TorchSurv` is deeply rooted in open source, spawning from our multi-institutions collaboration.
-We always welcome help new contributors for new features (or fix bugs!).

-We value contributions from the community to enhance and improve this project.
-If you'd like to contribute, please consider the following:
+We welcome contributions from the community!
+Whether you're fixing bugs, adding features, or improving documentation, your help is appreciated.

+## Getting Started

+Before contributing, please ensure you can set up the development environment by following the instructions in our [developer notes](/docs/devnotes.md).

+## How to Contribute

+### Reporting Issues

-1. __Create Issues__: If you encounter bugs, have feature requests, or want to suggest improvements, please create an [issue](https://github.com/Novartis/torchsurv/issues) in the GitHub repository.
-Make sure to provide detailed information about the problem, including code for reproducibility, or enhancement you're proposing.
+If you encounter bugs, have feature requests, or want to suggest improvements:

-2. __Fork and Pull Requests__: If you're willing to address an existing issue or contribute a new feature, fork the repository, create a new branch, make your changes, and then submit a pull request.
-Please ensure your code follows our coding conventions and include tests for any new functionality.
+- Create an [issue](https://github.com/Novartis/torchsurv/issues) in the GitHub repository
+- Provide detailed information about the problem
+- Include reproducible code examples when applicable

+### Contributing Code

+1. **Fork** the repository
+2. **Create** a new branch for your changes
+3. **Make** your changes following our coding conventions
+4. **Add** tests for any new functionality
+5. **Submit** a pull request with a clear description of your changes

+## License

-By contributing to this project, you agree to license your contributions under the same license as this project. ⚠️
+By contributing to this project, you agree to license your contributions under the same license as this project.

+## Questions?

+If you have questions about contributing, feel free to open an issue for discussion.